ayslenon/Agitalize/readme.md

 - The third led indicates that the processes started
 - The fourth led indicates that the processes finished (not forced to stop)
 - If the system is stopped by pressing 'd', the 3 first leds blinks

-## Overview
-It is a simple project made to integrate knowledge of electronics and chemestry It is open source and simple to reproduce
-A magnetic stirrer is a tool used on chemestry labs that stirres some substances and this process can take a long time with this project you can set the time you want for stirrings Some magnectic stirrers has a heating too, if you want you can improve this project to do this Another improvement you can do is to detect when the magnectic needle leaves its axis with magnetic sensors (hall efect)